Best Men's Shavers / Razors

 In better-made disposables, the top and bottom blade edges will have a lubricating strip on one edge and a comb to help flatten skin on the other edge.

-Shaving Systems
+Shaving systems

 These refer to reusable razors where you keep the handle, but swap out old razor cartridges for new ones.
 The cartridge is the part of the razor that houses the blade, as well as a blade guard, lubricating strip and comb, if included.